Radioactive decay: GSI anomaly

 An unexpected series of experimental results for the rate of decay of heavy highly charged radioactive ions circulating in a storage ring has provoked theoretical activity in an effort to find a convincing explanation.
-The rates of weak decay of two radioactive species with half lives of about 40 s and 200 s are found to have a significant oscillatory modulation, with a period of about 7 s.
+The rates of weak decay of two radioactive species with half-lives of about 40 s and 200 s are found to have a significant oscillatory modulation, with a period of about 7 s.

 The observed phenomenon is known as the GSI anomaly, as the storage ring is a facility at the GSI Helmholtz Centre for Heavy Ion Research in Darmstadt, Germany.
 As the decay process produces an electron neutrino, some of the proposed explanations for the observed rate oscillation invoke neutrino properties.
 Initial ideas related to flavour oscillation met with skepticism.
 A more recent proposal involves mass differences between neutrino mass eigenstates.

-Theoretical basis

-The neutrons and protons that constitute nuclei, as well as other particles that approach close enough to them, are governed by several interactions.
-The nuclear force (also known as residual strong force), not observed at the familiar macroscopic scale, is the most powerful force over subatomic distances.
-The electrostatic force is almost always significant, and, in the case of beta decay, the weak nuclear force is also involved.